United States

 5. Health and Lifespan

-The Selkirk Rex is a healthy breed with a good lifespan of 14 to 15 years.
-The diversity of foundation breeds has contributed to a broader gene pool than many newer breeds, which is a genuine health advantage.
+The Selkirk Rex is a healthy breed with a lifespan of 14 to 15 years.
+The diversity of foundation breeds has contributed to a broader gene pool than many newer breeds, which is a meaningful health advantage.

 Polycystic Kidney Disease (PKD)